fightforthefuture/volunteers/README.md

 ### Got tech skills?
 Join the fight!

 [Fight for the Future][1] needs your help!
-We're looking for skilled technical volunteers to help build ourcampaigns to protect net neutrality and fight mass surveillance.
+We're looking for skilled technical volunteers to help build our campaigns to protect net neutrality and fight mass surveillance.
 With everything from basic web sites, to complex data-driven applications and even iPhone / Android apps, we have tons of projects to work on for people of all technical backgrounds and levels.